 - Chat about how we can work together to best suit your needs.

-For information about workshops and parent information evenings delivered by headspace Osborne Park please visit Osborne Park at the headspace website.
+For information about workshops and parent information evenings delivered by headspace Osborne Park please visit the headspace Osborne Park page on the headspace website.

 Young people can drop in to headspace Osborne Park (Suite 2, 145 Main Street, Osborne Park) during office hours, Monday to Friday.
 Young people and their families can chat with a headspace worker about the services that are available at the centre, what the young person is wanting support for and how headspace can assist.

 GPs, Allied Health Professionals, community-based agencies and educational institutions can all refer young people to headspace Osborne Park using the Referral Form attached.
 General Practitioners should include a mental health care plan (if appropriate) for the young person and attach this to the headspace Osborne Park referral form.
 The Referral Guidelines for Professionals document can be found here.

 It’s not unusual to feel nervous about getting help for the first time.
 It sometimes helps to ask a family member or friend to help you to make an appointment, or to ask for them to drop-in to the centre with you.
 Families, carers or friends can refer a young person by phone or email.
 The young person needs to consent to the referral and be willing to meet with a headspace Osborne Park team member.
 Once a referral for a young person has been made , a worker will contact the young person within 1 – 3 working days to chat about the services that are available at the centre, what the young person is wanting support for and how headspace can assist.